isabella232/experience-manager-guides-learn.en/help/tutorials/install-guide/download-install-configure-dispatcher.md

+---
+title: Configure Dispatcher
+description: Learn how to Configure Dispatcher
+---

 # Configure Dispatcher {#id213BCM0M05U}

 If you plan to use a Dispatcher on AEM Author instance along with AEM Guides, then you need to perform the following additional configurations to complete the setup: